The most important thing you need to do to become a Photography Assistant is take a long hard look at what you have to offer.

 We generally have 1-4 Photography Assistants and Digital Techs working full and part-time.
 I run an apprenticeship program that trains photo assistants in various aspects of commercial photography including Office Administrator, Photography Assistant, Digital Technician, Location Scout and Producer.

 If you are interested in joining our creative posse send us your resume with a cover letter and a link to your portfolio.
-We get dozens of applications, so as they say, don’t call us, we’ll call you.
+We get dozens of applications, so if you don’t hear back from us, send 2 or 3 weekly follow up emails or calls.

 Essential Photo Assistant Equipment